kirillsimin/ling720csce500/README.md

 # Univ. of S. Carolina - LING 720 + CSCE 500

-This tooling provides a way to connect the MySQL database and compare various texts using [nltk](http://www.nltk.org/) library.
+This tooling provides a way to sort through a MySQL database CSV output and analyze various texts using [nltk](http://www.nltk.org/) library.

 ## Installation